homelight/swan-form/README.md

 npm install --save @swan-form/field
 ```

 The main component to use is the `Field` component.
-If you want to compose fields, then do so with the `asField` HOC.
+If you want to compose fields or create new ones, then do so with the `asField` HOC.

 #### Turning off autoComplete